Have you ever walked in your garden and were surprised to see your plants covered with powdered sugar?

-Powdery mildew loves high humidity and high-but-not-extreme temperature, which is why greenhouse plants can be more susceptible to powdery mildew, more so than indoor plants or plants growing outdoors because of the increase in moisture in a closed greenhouse.
+Powdery mildew loves high humidity and high-but-not-extreme temperature, which is why greenhouse plants can be more susceptible to this fungus, more so than indoor plants or plants growing outdoors because of the increase in moisture in a closed greenhouse.

 Proper watering techniques can help to keep powdery mildew in check before it takes over your garden.

 Which Plants Are at Risk of Powdery Mildew?

 Powdery mildew does not discriminate and will infest any plant, given the chance.
-However, powdery mildew does seem to form easier on some plants than others.
+However, it does seem to form easier on some plants than others.

 Plants with big leaves such as cantaloupe, cucumbers, melons, peas, pumpkins, and squash seem to contract powdery mildew easier than others.

 Plants with big leaves can block airflow and if there’s not much space between the plants.

 How to Prevent Powdery Mildew

 Powdery mildew can be a big pain for gardeners to treat once their garden get infested.
-If you take these prevention steps, hopefully, you won’t have to worry about ridding your garden because of powdery mildew.
+If you take these prevention steps, hopefully, you won’t have to worry about ridding your garden of this fungus.
 Here are a few ideas to prevent powdery mildew in your garden: